Gaussian boson sampling with partial distinguishability: Results

 where $N$ is the total number of photons of the overall output pattern:

 Here, we consider the photons from all the virtual modes as a whole because later we propose an classical sampling algorithm for their combined probability in Eq.(\ref{total_P_dis}).

-In Appendix \ref{App:kernel}, we obtain the covariance matrix \textbf{Q} and kernel matrix \textbf{A} of all $M$+1 modes.
+In the Methods section, we obtain the covariance matrix \textbf{Q} and kernel matrix \textbf{A} of all $M$+1 modes.
 Applying them to Eq.(\ref{oriHaf}) we obtain the specific probability distribution for each state.
 The expression for the probability with respect to the indistinguishable mode takes the same form as Eq.(\ref{oriHaf}):

 For the distinguishable modes, on the other hand, the change in the form of kernel matrix leads to the reduction of the Hafnian matrix function to simple multiplication:

 where $ q \in \{ 0, 2, ..., 2\lfloor \frac{N^{(m)}}{2} \rfloor \} $ and $N^{(m)}$ is the total number of photons in the $m$th virtual mode